PixelExperience-Devices/kernel_xiaomi_begonia/README.md

 # Redmi Note 8 Pro (begonia)

-The Redmi Note 8 Pro (codenamed _"begonia"_) are high-end mid-range smartphones from Xiaomi announced and released in August 2019.
+The Redmi Note 8 Pro (codenamed _"begonia"_) are high-end mid-range smartphones from Xiaomi announced and released in September 2019.

 ## Device specifications